 - "It takes you every step from knowing nothing to being ready to start keeping bees."

 - "If you have any interest in bees or beekeeping, this was a great class."

-Meet Your Bee-ginner's Beekeeping Course Instructors
+Meet Your Bee-ginner's Beekeeping Course Instructor

 Mike Haberland is an associate professor and County Environmental Agent with Rutgers University Cooperative Extension.
 He uses applied research and collaborates with organizations to develop programs that assist in the creation, promotion, and education, of innovative environmental, sustainable community, and natural resource management practices.
 Mike uses beekeeping and the creation of native pollinator habitat for research and as a way to educate the public on the importance of pollinators.